ballerina-platform/module-ballerina-io/io-ballerina/Package.md

 ### Console I/O
-The console I/O APIs are as follows, which helps the user to read from the console as well as write to the console.
+The console I/O APIs, which help the user to read from the console as well as write to the console are as follows.
 - print
 - println
 - readln